phenomlab/category-list/README.md

 Go to `/admin/appearance/customise#custom-js`
-Locate the file `categories.js` in this repository Paste the contents of that file into the `Custom JS` window and ensure Custom JS is enabled Save
+Locate the file `categories.js` in this repository Paste the contents of that file into the `Custom JS` window and ensure `Enable Custom Javascript` is enabled Save

+Now go to `/admin/appearance/customise#custom-css` and add